vedala/kalyanv_blog/_drafts/2019-06-10-using-postgresql-with-python-on-aws-lambda.md

 `Unable to import module 'mylambda': No module named 'psycopg2._psycopg'`

-The psycopg2 folder under the deployment package folder contains the following
+The psycopg2 folder under the deployment package folder on our machine contains the following library:
-library:

 `_psycopg.cpython-37m-darwin.so`